 In addition to the corporate world and government, he has also spent many years in academia.
 Between 1985 and 1993 he was a professor of Political Science at Temple University in Japan with two years off to run the Kyoto Center for Japanese Studies and the Stanford Center for Technology and Innovation at the Stanford Japan Center in Kyoto.
 His book The Emergence of Japan’s Foreign Aid Power, published by Columbia University Press, won the 1991 Ohira Prize for best book on the Asia Pacific.

 His career began in 1976 when he worked for two years as Legislative Assistant to Congressman Paul G. Rogers (D-FL), a twelve-term member of the U.S. House of Representatives.
 Between 1978 and 1981 he served on the House Foreign Affairs Asia Subcommittee staff, seconded from the Select Committee on Narcotics.
 Between 1981 and 1983 he served as Special Assistant to the Assistant Administrator of Asia in the U.S. Agency for International Development.

-Ambassador Orr holds a BA in History, cum laude, from Florida Atlantic University, an MA in Government from Georgetown University, and a PhD in Political Science from Tokyo University.
-He speaks German and Japanese fluently.
-He is also a member of the Board of Governors of the Pacific Forum in Honolulu, Hawaii.
+Ambassador Orr earned a BA in History, cum laude, from Florida Atlantic University, an MA in Government from Georgetown University, and a PhD in Political Science from Tokyo University.